Why Queer People Love Witchcraft

 Advertisement

 Krysta was raised in a multi-religious household.
-Krysta is part-Native American, and at first, their mother was passionate about honoring that part of the family’s heritage, taking Krysta to pow-wows and speaking with psychics.
-But when Krysta was about ten, they were baptised in the Mormon church, and entered an entirely different, and a far stricter, approach to spirituality.
+Krysta is part-Native American, and at first, their mother was passionate about honouring that part of the family’s heritage, taking Krysta to pow-wows and speaking with psychics.
+But when Krysta was about 10, they were baptized in the Mormon church, and entered an entirely different, and a far stricter, approach to spirituality.

 Still, spirituality was a crucial part of Krysta’s identity, and not something they could easily dismiss. (“The Spirit will take any opportunity to speak to you,” Krysta notes.)
 In 2013, they were introduced to the actual reality of “witches” through a proud Wiccan coworker, who gave Krysta books on deities and invited them to Sabbat celebrations.